Wednesday, 30 December 2020

 5. Do something nice for somebody every day: this brings out the best in us.
 It makes us and other people feel good.

-6. Remember you and everyone else on Earth is immortal in reality.
+6. Remember you and everyone else on Earth are immortal in reality.
 Follow all precautions and advice from doctors and the government.
 But also remember the words of the Gurus and saints of the past and present.
 We are immortal, the children of God.
 Let us therefore remember God and repeat His/Her names and mantras for the protection of ourselves and all beings, so that we can soon realise our immortal nature.
 Immortality is a fact of our life.
 Not a theory.
 Let us pray to God to make this knowledge our reality, our living experience.
 This is the reason for our birth on Earth according to the Gurus.
 Let us never forget this.
 To do spiritual practice and realise that we are already immortal is the reason we have come here.

 This weekend is a sacred one with Good Friday and Easter.
 Let us utilise this time well in spiritual practices.
 Let us keep some time aside (even just half an hour or so) for mantra japa.
 And before, during and after every mundane activity, let us remember God and repeat His name.
 This way we keep the thread of divine remembrance throughout our daily activities and make everything into a sadhana.